Osteocalcin: Function

 An acute stress response (ASR), colloquially known as the fight-or-flight response, stimulates osteocalcin release from bone within minutes in mice, rats, and humans.
 Injections of high levels of osteocalcin alone can trigger an ASR in the presence of adrenal insufficiency.

 Use as a biochemical marker for bone formation

-As osteocalcin is produced by osteoblasts, it is often used as a marker for the bone formation process.
-It has been observed that higher serum osteocalcin levels are relatively well correlated with increases in bone mineral density during treatment with anabolic bone formation drugs for osteoporosis, such as teriparatide.
-In many studies, osteocalcin is used as a preliminary biomarker on the effectiveness of a given drug on bone formation.
-For instance, one study which aimed to study the effectiveness of a glycoprotein called lactoferrin on bone formation used osteocalcin as a measure of osteoblast activity.
+As osteoblasts produce osteocalcin, it is often used as a marker for the bone formation process.
+Higher serum osteocalcin levels have been observed to correlate relatively well with increases in bone mineral density during treatment with anabolic bone formation drugs for osteoporosis, such as teriparatide.
+In many studies, osteocalcin is used as a preliminary biomarker for the effectiveness of a given drug on bone formation.
+For instance, one study that aimed to study the efficacy of a glycoprotein called lactoferrin on bone formation used osteocalcin to measure osteoblast activity.